aelena/trustworthy-ai/README.md

 <br/>

-__This document is necessarily work in progress and does not intend to be a final one stop shop__
+__Although we have encyclopedical ambitions, this tsundoku-ish repo can only be a work in progress, part learning journey, part intellectual pursuit, and does not intend to be a final one stop shop__

 <br/>